MicrosoftDocs/OfficeDocs-O365ITPro/yammer/integrate-yammer-with-other-apps/build-faq-using-flow-yammer-azure.md

 5. In your new list, upload your a few questions and answers.
 There is a sample set of questions and answers in the download you can use as you experiment with your integration.

-## Step 4: Import and update the Yammer FAQs flow

-In this step you customize the flow that connects your Yammer group with QnA Maker.
+## Step 4: Update the flow that connects your Yammer group with QnA Maker

-1. Download the Yammer FAQs flow.

-2. Open https://flow.microsoft.com, and sign in with your work account.
+1. Open https://flow.microsoft.com, and sign in with your work account.

    ![Sign in to https://flow.microsoft.com](../media/kb/flow-sign-in.png)

-3. Upload the package.
+2. Upload the **YammerFAQs.zip** flow package that you downloaded in Step 1.

     a.
 Click **My flows**.